What is Court Appointed Special Advocates (CASA) of McLennan County?

 Children who have been abused and neglected and have become wards of the court are assigned a CASA.
-Our counties (McLennan and Hill) are unique in that there is a specific court established to hear the Child Protection Docket exclusively.
+McLennan County is unique in that there is a specific court established to hear the Child Protection Docket exclusively.
 Our goal is to provide an advocate to every child who needs one.

 Where does CASA receive its financial support?